Merzasphor/MWSE/docs/source/lua/type/niPixelData.rst

 ----------------------------------------------------------------------------------------------------

 `bytesPerPixel`_ (`number`_)
+    Read-only.
 The number of bytes per pixel.

 `mipMapLevels`_ (`number`_)
+    Read-only.
 The number of MipMap levels.

 `references`_ (`string`_)
+    Read-only.
 The number of references that exist for the given object.
 When this value hits zero, the object's memory is freed.

 `runTimeTypeInformation`_ (`niRTTI`_)
     The runtime type information for this object.